Susan Quimpo

-Susan F. Quimpo (February 6, 1961 – July 14, 2020) was a Filipino activist, author, theater artist, and art therapist best known for her advocacy work of educating the Filipino youth about the Philippines’ Martial Law era, and for co-writing the book “Subversive Lives: A Family Memoir of the Marcos Years.”
+Susan Ferrer Quimpo (February 6, 1961 – July 14, 2020) was a Filipino activist, author, theater artist, and art therapist best known for her advocacy work of educating the Filipino youth about the Philippines’ Martial Law era, and for co-writing the book “Subversive Lives: A Family Memoir of the Marcos Years.”

 Early life

 Susan Quimpo was born the youngest among the ten children of Ishmael and Esperanza Quimpo, and was a child when Martial Law was declared in 1972.

+Family activism during martial law

 The Quimpo siblings became a family of activists, with seven of her siblings joining the underground resistance against the Marcos dictatorship.
 One, Ishmael Jr., was murdered by the dictatorship, while another, Ronald Jan,was abducted at the age of 23 and is presumed dead.

-University of the Philippines and Martial Law
+University of the Philippines and martial law

 Quimpo became a college student during the Martial law era, and like her older siblings, she became an activist, decrying the abuses of the Marcos dictatorship.
 She was part of the theater group, Peryante.

 Tagalog On Site

-After martial law, Quimpo took up a Masters in Southeast Asian Studies in the US, living for a few years in Washington, DC and New York City.
-Realizing that many need Filipino Americans had a deed need to learn about their ancestral country, she and her husband George Chiu organized Tagalog On Site, a Non-Government Organization whose main activity was to take Filipino American students to the Philippines for short summer trips, in which they would learn about the language, culture and history of the Philippines.
+After martial law, Quimpo took up a master's degree in Southeast Asian Studies in the US, living for a few years in Washington, DC and New York City.
+Realizing that many need Filipino-Americans had a need to learn about their ancestral country, she and her husband George Chiu organized Tagalog On Site, a non-government organization whose main activity was to take Filipino American students to the Philippines for summer trips, in which they would learn about the language, culture and history of the Philippines.